Szczepp/csv_project/README.md

 ## General info
-This project uses basic MVC pattern. <br>
+This is an educational project that uses basic MVC pattern. <br>
 It has custom routing.
 You send a .csv file in a form and it returns a table with column names and values.
 (no file validation yet)